Colorful Bean Bag Toss Project

 - Pin the pressed folded edges together, placing pins parallel to the fold.

 - Optional: Using a hand sewing needle, sew a long basting stitch along the top edge to hold the corn in place when you move to the sewing machine.

 - Attach the zipper foot to your sewing machine.

 - Carefully sew the opening closed; removing pins as you stitch.

 - Optional: Use Wonder Clips at this step for ease of pinning.

 - Use an anchor cloth (starter piece of fabric) to stitch the final seam.
 Reverse stitch on the fabric to secure the seam.
 Then, clip away the anchor cloth.

 Learn How to Build Your Own Corntoss Board

-Watch The Absolute Easiest Way to Sew on Sewing With Nancy online.
+Watch The Absolute Easiest Way to Sew (Part One, Part Two, and Part 3) on The Best of Sewing With Nancy online.